-Code for “Non-unitary Coupled Cluster on Gate-based Quantum Computers”
+Code for “Nonunitary Coupled Cluster Enabled by Midcircuit Measurements on Quantum Computers”

 This work focuses on state preparation, aiming to efficiently prepare quantum states using both classical and quantum methods.
 Many quantum algorithms rely on high-quality initial states for optimal performance.
 Efficiently preparing these states can significantly reduce the computational cost of probabilistic algorithms such as quantum phase estimation (QPE).
 Fortunately, in quantum chemistry applications, generating approximate wave functions for molecular systems is well-studied.
 Quantum computing stands to benefit from directly importing these classical methods into quantum circuits.
 In this work, we propose a state preparation method based on coupled cluster (CC) theory, a cornerstone of quantum chemistry on classical computers.
 Our approach incorporates mid-circuit measurements into the circuit construction.